elibroftw/blog.elijahlopez.ca/content/posts/how-to-invest-in-the-stock-market.md

 ### Converting CAD to USD and Back: Norbert's Gambit

 With IBKR, I suggest just using the platform as the fees are very affordable.
 With other brokerages however, I suggest employing Norbert's Gambit to avoid percentage foreign exchange fees.
 This is incredibly simple for RBC.
 Buy DLR and sell (short) DLR.U.
 RBC will settle both balances automatically.

-I usually value invest, so I buy a bank stock traded on the TSX and NYSE and then ask the brokerage support to journal the shares that I don't plan on holding.
+WIth a brokerage like Questrade, I usually value invest, so I buy a bank stock traded on the TSX and NYSE and then ask the brokerage support to journal the shares that I don't plan on holding.
 So I might buy 300 shares of TSX:BNS, and then journal 270 of them to NYSE and then sell them.
-Most of the time I've done this the stock has appreciated while holding it for a few days, and technically speaking if stocks are priced to return capital, stocks should be going up most of the time anyways.
+Most of the time I've done this, the stock has appreciated while holding it for a few days, and technically speaking if stocks are priced to return capital, stocks should be going up most of the time anyways.

 ### Passive ETF Investing

 The first way to invest, is passive.
 Passive investment can be done by purchasing ETFs, which are baskets of shares in companies that particular ETF says they hold in.
 For passive investment, funds that encapsulate 100+ stocks based on market-cap or location are recommended.
 The [S&P 500](https://www.spglobal.com/spdji/en/indices/equity/sp-500/#overview) index is the defacto market index whenever people mention or talk about the stock market in the context of North America.
 It is so influential that the concept of risk-adjusted returns (Beta) of individual stocks and ETFs is compared to the market (S&P 500) return.

-For long-term passive investing, I recommend the following portfolio: $DISV (40%) + $DFAI (35%)+ $RSP/EQL.TO (25%)
+For long-term passive investing, I recommend the following portfolio:

-RSP: equal-weighted SP500 ETF, where SP500 is the top 500 publicly traded US based companies.
-Since the US is less than 25% of the global economy, I will hold only 25% of it in my passive portfolio.
-DISV is small cap international stocks and DFAI is core equity international stocks.
-The reason we have 40% in small caps is to provide that small-cap long-term edge, however to avoid downturns from blowing up the portfolio, core equity stocks are needed.
+- International ex-USA
+  - $DISV (35%): small-cap value
+  - $DFAI (30%): core equity
+- Domestic (Canada)
+  - $TTP.TO (10%): TD Canadian Equity Index ETF
+- USA (25% of the global economy)
+  - $AVUV (15%): US small-cap value
+  - $EQL.TO / $RSP (10%): US equal-weighted SP500

+You will need to use Norbert's gambit to avoid FX-fees when buying DISV, DFAI, and AVUV.
+If that's too complicated, just buy VEQT.TO!

 ETF Information